Evalir/3jsj/chapter-one/readme.md

 - Note that object transformations are performed with local axes, rather than the _world_ axis
 - good reading on gimbal locking: https://en.wikipedia.org/wiki/Gimbal_lock
 - quaternions are exactly what you learned in linear algebra too: https://en.wikipedia.org/wiki/Quaternion

+## 06 - animations

+- when animating, no matter the framerate, the result should be the same

+## 07 - cameras

+- there are lots of cameras, but we're only gonna use two (perspective/orthogonal)

+### ortographic camera

+- Lacks perspective—objects will look the same no matter the distance
+- needs the horizontal amplitude multiplied by the aspect ratio to not squish elements

+### Custom controlss

+I think this is even a bit more important than the camera stuff—It's one of the most difficult parts of making a game, and the built-in controls have nice stuff like easing/damping, which is quite neat.

+You can create your own just by moving your camera / elements, listening for changes and updating everything, all on the `tick()` function, but that's a bit cumbersome if any of the built-in controls fit.
+Here are a few cool ones:

+- FlyControls: literally spaceship controls, nice.
+I don't know if you can modify the easing, but you can def modify the movement / rotation speed

+- PointerLockControls: literally FPS controls—you handle everything, but it locks the pointer and broadcasts the movement through `mousemove` callbacks.

+- OrbitControls: The one used in the tutorial.
+Nice to, for example, get an object or a texture and be able to rotate / zoom around it.
+Has damping.
+For some reason, needs to be imported separately, prob to reduce bloat.

+## 08 - fullscreen / resizing

+### Handle resizing

+Whenever we resize the canvas, we of course wanna update the variables holding the size itself.
+We also need to do some housekeeping on the camera so we're sure everything is working correctly.

+### Now, let's talk pixel ratio

+Basically, jagged borders and that ugliness.
+This means your pixel ratio is > 1.
+Apple came up with a 2 pixel ratio, which we can imagine like a grid, and each cell has a division, which means four things have to be rendered on that cell.
+3 is then 9 of course.
+The renderer can handle this pixel ratio, which we can set and limit.

+### Full screen

+Another housekeeping thing.

+## 09 - Geometries

+What is a geometry?

+- Composed of vertices.
+- These are joined to form faces
+- If we forget faces, we get "particles".
+More of that later.
+- A face is just a triangle between 3 vertices.
+- In each vertex, we can store more than the coordinates of it.

+  - UV
+  - Normal

+- For storing buffer geometry, we use Float32Array (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Float32Array)

+- One interesting performance trick: as there will be vertices in some shapes, like cubes, which share the smae coordinates, they can reuse the same vertex to form different faces, which will bring performance improvements.